AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 ### Math and stats

 Data science is based on math and statistics, so it makes sense to spend time continually deepening your understanding of these fundamental ideas.
 Also, while the field will change all the time, the underlying quantitative concepts (e.g. probability or linear algebra) will remain consistent.
+Here are a few resources I have found helpful.

 - **[3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)** is an AMAZING math YouTuber.
 I learn a ton from his videos, and am inspired by the quality of his teaching.
 I also leaned on videos from **[mathematicalmonk](https://www.youtube.com/channel/UCcAtD_VYwcYwVbTdvArsm7w)** to build my quantitative background during my first year in grad school.
 I suggest poking around to find a teaching style that works for you.